 The presence of A may mean both X and B have to pass the wrong side of the mark.

-A boat racing is an obstruction for other boats if and only if they are required to keep clear of her or give her room or mark-room.
+A boat racing is an obstruction for other boats if and only if they are required to keep clear of her.

-Rule 15Acquiring Right of WayRule 16.1Changing Course
+Rule 15Acquiring Right of WayDot 161Object

+Rule 16.1 Changing Course